teendevops/teendevops-web/api/v1/README.md

 ### GET <a name="users/get/"></a>users/get/
-Returns a list of users
+Returns the details about a user

 **Parameters:**